johnny49r/watt-iz/README.md

 programs compiled in the IDE can be downloaded to the MCU.
 Download is automatic - no boot button required.

 ### Power Input
 The board is designed to operate from a standard USB-C port.
-A typical 5V @ 2A AC adapter can be used to power the board.
+A typical 5V @ 2A AC adapter (phone charger) can be used to power the board.
 Additionally the board can be powered from a single Lithium-Ion 3.7V battery.
 Recommended battery capacity is 2000 mAH.
+This will provide several hours of operation at full power operation.
 The battery is connected to the board via a two pin header located next to the USB-C connector.
 Note the board has reverse polarity protection in case the battery is reversed.
 A 900 mA charger circuit is provided to charge the battery when the AC adapter is powering the board.
-Charge status LED indicates charging (or full).
+A charge status LED indicates charging (or full).
 Power ON/OFF switch is located on the front edge of the board.
-The battery voltage and charge current are exposed to the MCU's ADC for applications requiring power monitoring, battery State Of Charge, and Time To Charge information.
+The battery voltage and charge current are exposed to the MCU's ADC for applications requiring power monitoring, battery State Of Charge, and Time To Charge calculation.

-High efficiency switching regulators provide precise voltage and maximum battery life.
+High efficiency switching regulators provide precise voltage and maximizes battery life.

 ### Real Time Clock
 The board contains a real-time clock chip (DS3231) which is backed up by a CR2032 coin cell.
-The batter life is at least 2 years when no power is applied to the board.
+The battery life is at least 2 years when no power is applied to the board (chip powered by coin cell only).
 Date and time are kept by the RTC chip as well as alarm functionality.
 The RTC can be programmed manually or via internet (see examples).
 The RTC chip also provides substrate temperature (board temperature) in degrees C.

 ### SD Card Memory
-The board has a micro-SD card slot which uses a SDHC or SDXC card.
-The SD interface in 4-bit MMC for maximum performance.
+The board has a micro-SD card slot which can use a SDHC or SDXC card.
+The SD interface is 4-bit MMC for maximum performance.
 Large capacity cards (up to 256 GB) are supported as long as they are formatted with FAT32.
 The recommended card is an SDHC 32 GB class 10.

 ### 2.8" TFT Touch Screen Display
-The hardware supports a 2.8" TFT screen using the ILI9341 graphics controller with SPI interface.
+The hardware mounts and supports a 2.8" TFT screen using the ILI9341 graphics controller with SPI interface.
-The hardware supports either resistive touch screen or capacitive touch screens.
+Either resistive touch screen or capacitive touch screens are supported.
 Capacitive touch is more sensitive and provides smoother operation but does not work with a stylus.
 Screen brightness can be controlled using PWM (see examples).

 ### Wake From Deep Sleep
 The board features a 'Wake' button which can be used as a general purpose button or as a Wake from deep sleep button.
-See examples.
+See examples for how to implement this in software.

 ### Audio Hardware
 The Watt-IZ hardware is speech enabled and features a built-in I2S MEMS microphone (ICS-43434) and a high efficiency 3W class-D